-Sponsored by AMAR – Mexican Association for Retirement Assistance (click for information)
+Sponsored by AMAR – Mexican Association for Retirement Assistance.

-They have the same profile as those who arrived in the 90’s to the arrival in the coming decades?
+Do they have the same profile as those who arrived in the ’90s to the arrival in the coming decades?

 Every year between the months of November and April the landscape of this beautiful region changes its dynamics, the “winter visitors” better known as “Snowbirds” have come to the region.

-Snowbirds Welcome! – It is estimated that during the months of January to March the population increases to an average of 50,000 Snowbirds, who shed themselves spending an average of 2,000 monthly dlls both lodging, food and recreation and leisure activities, representing an economic impact of more than $ 400 million this season, excluding the acquisition of villas.
+Snowbirds Welcome! – It is estimated that during the months of January to March the population increases to an average of 50,000 Snowbirds, who shed themselves spending an average of 2,000 monthly both lodging, food and recreation, and leisure activities, representing an economic impact of more than $400 million this season, excluding the acquisition of villas.

 Many in the Banderas Bay region, and talk about the Snowbirds are already familiar with this migratory movement, such is the case that in 2010 the American Association of Retired People, better known as AARP select Vallarta to the region as one of the 10 destinations worldwide retreat favored by American retirees, this not counting Canadians in recent years have increased their presence in these destinations, as well as Europeans and Asians who are beginning to favor.

-But do we really know who they are, their current and future needs and their vision of how transform the way we deal this winter season, “U.S. and Canadian baby boomers are redefining the way they face their retirement stage, and no exception to the migration of the Snowbirds “commented Lorin Yakiwchuk-President of AMAR Canada,” in our case we have no choice, we are in the understanding that we will cross the border and the border states of Southern USA and Mexico are our first choice, added .
+But do we really know who they are, their current and future needs, and their vision of how to transform the way we deal this winter season, “U.S. and Canadian baby boomers are redefining the way they face their retirement stage, and no exception to the migration of the Snowbirds “commented Lorin Yakiwchuk-President of AMAR Canada,” in our case we have no choice, we are in the understanding that we will cross the border and the border states of Southern USA and Mexico are our first choice.

-The challenge will be to make as accessible and attractive destination, where the concepts of well-being and well-being (holistic, religious, cultural, educational, dining, recreation and entertainment), will be the basis to keep them in love with the place and this sense Banderas Bay has targeted this sector.
+The challenge will be to make as an accessible and attractive destination, where the concepts of well-being and well-being (holistic, religious, cultural, educational, dining, recreation, and entertainment), will be the basis to keep them in love with the place and this sense Banderas Bay has targeted this sector.

 The issue of Medicare and possible portability abroad is on the negotiating table before the U.S. Congress, however, not only in this country is being heard this possibility, in the case of Europe and particularly in Germany, is exploring the possibility of “exporting” their seniors to soften the deficit they are facing these countries.